 by Ben Mullins at unsplash.com

 A civilization lives or dies by its bureaucracy.
-It's a simple and daunting thought, primarily because ours has grown so fat, sluggish, and wasteful.
+It's a daunting yet straightforward thought, primarily because ours has grown so fat, sluggish, and wasteful.
 Thankfully it has an equally simple solution, Incentives.
 We encourage efficiency and smaller budgets.
-Giving employees at all levels of any given group incentives for saving the state money.
-While simultaneously ensuring they have the safety systems in place if they cut too much, to ensure they don't lose necessary funds.
-Holding high ranking government staff Accountable for frivolous spending will also save the state money, which can then be put to better use.
+By giving employees at all levels of any given agency incentives for saving the state money.
+While simultaneously ensuring they have the safety systems in place in case they cut too much.
+Ensuring they maintain the necessary funding.
+Holding high ranking government staff Accountable for frivolous spending will also save the state money, putting public funds to better use.

 by Christa Dodoo at unsplash.com